ishswar/example-voting-app/README.md

 Check out Git Repo and Deploy

-_In this step we are not dot using Helm yet - we are just using Kubernetes yaml/manifest file to deploy applications to understand how all it works_
+_In this branch we deploy same set of applications/charts but using Helmfile_

 <br>